wp-plugins/basic-google-maps-placemarks/readme.txt

 [Check to see if there are any Javascript errors](http://www.cmsmarket.com/resources/dev-corner/92-how-to-check-for-javascript-errors) caused by your theme or other plugins, because an error by any script will prevent all the other scripts from running.

 Also, make sure your theme is calling *[wp_footer()](http://codex.wordpress.org/Function_Reference/wp_footer)* right before the closing *body* tag in footer.php.

+= Can I embed more than one map on the same page? = No.

 = How can I force the info. window width and height to always be the same size? = Add the following styles to your theme's style.css file: